 Although technically a food market, a sizeable minority of stands and locations are now places to eat.
 In good weather, outdoor tables are crammed with guests enjoying food from around the world and a glass of chilled wine or beer.

 I’ve not eaten there, but the presentation of the food suggests a high average quality.
-So you can choose – eat, for example, a sumptuous seafood platter on site or buy the ingredients and make your own later.
+So you have a choice – eat, for example, a sumptuous seafood platter on site or buy the ingredients and make your own later.

 The Naschmarkt began life around the 1770s, mainly as a milk market, and located in front of a large aristocratic property outside the then city walls.